Perfect World (company): Runic Games

 Runic Games was a developer founded in 2008 and based in Seattle.
 Perfect World acquired a controlling interest in the studio in May 2010 for US$8.4 million.
 On 3 November 2017, Perfect World shut down Runic Games, citing the publisher's focus on games as a service.

 Collaborations with Valve

 On 25 February 2016, Perfect World hosted Dota 2's Shanghai Major.
 While the tournament itself was well received in regards to the player performances, the event garnered criticism due to delays on stream, spotty broadcasts, and various other problems within the tournament, including the theft and deterioration of the competing teams' equipment.
 In the month that followed the event, the president of Perfect World, Yunfan Zhang, apologised for the issues with the event.

 In June 2018, Perfect World and Valve announced that they were developing a version of Valve's Steam service for the Chinese market.

+On 13 November 2023, it was announced that Perfect World would be hosting the second Valve-sponsored Counter-Strike 2 Major Championship in Shanghai, China, with the event scheduled for 30 November 2024.